Master of Music in Piano Pedagogy

 - General Music Electives

 Eligibility: Full-time, degree-seeking graduate students seeking fall-term entry only.
-Preference will be given to students pursuing a MM in Piano Pedagogy or Piano Performance; however, students pursuing other degree plans are welcome to apply.
+Preference will be given to students pursuing a MM in Piano Pedagogy or Piano Performance; however, students with requisite experience who are pursuing other degree plans are welcome to apply.

 Award Details: Includes a full tuition waiver of graduate tuition for 15 credit hours per year plus a stipend.

-Duties: Serve as Teaching Fellow for the Butler Community Arts School, including teaching private and/or group piano classes.
-Provide support for the pedagogy and/or piano department, including the MTNA Collegiate Chapter.
-Position will require 15 hours of service per week.
-Schedule and exact number of hours per week are determined at the beginning of the semester.
+Duties: Serve as a piano instructor for the Butler Community Arts School, including teaching private and/or group piano classes.
+Provide support for the pedagogy and/or piano department as assigned.
+Position will require 10 hours of service per week.

 Eligibility: Full-time, degree-seeking graduate students seeking fall term entry only.
-Preference will be given to students pursuing a MM in Piano Pedagogy or Piano Performance; however, students pursuing other degree plans are welcome to apply.
+Preference will be given to students pursuing a MM in Piano Pedagogy or Piano Performance; however, students with requisite experience who are pursuing other degree plans are welcome to apply.

 Award Details: Includes a full tuition waiver of graduate tuition for 15 credit hours per year plus a stipend.